Dress You Up: Controversy

-In the summer of 1985, a committee known as the Parents Music Resource Center (PMRC) included "Dress You Up" on its "Filthy Fifteen" list, which compiled fifteen songs by multiple artists, considered to be the "most offensive" of the time".
-One of the committee's founders was Mary Elizabeth "Tipper" Gore, who said that "popular culture is morally bankrupt, flagrantly licentious and utterly materialistic ― and Madonna is the worst of all".
-Gore had allegedly heard her daughter listen to the song, and found the refrain an example of "vulgar music".
-The PMRC called upon the Recording Industry Association of America (RIAA) to give parents "consumer-friendly means" of identifying songs "unsuitable for minors", which resulted in a rating system based on lyrical content; in the case of "Dress You Up", it was given an "S" for "sex and obscenity".
+In the summer of 1985, a committee known as the Parents Music Resource Center (PMRC) included "Dress You Up" on its "Filthy 15" list, which compiled fifteen songs by multiple artists, considered to be the "most offensive" of the time.
+Mary Elizabeth "Tipper" Gore, one of the committee's founders, became concerned after hearing her daughter listen to the track.
+She subsequently cited the refrain's opening line ("Gonna dress you up in my love") as an example of what she described as "vulgar music", and later argued that "popular culture is morally bankrupt, flagrantly licentious, and utterly materialistic… and Madonna is the worst of all".